AIA, LEED AP BD+C

 As Partner-in-Charge of Business Development, Kurt leverages his passion and energy to propel Mahlum’s market sectors toward clarity and purpose-driven design responses.

-Kurt holds a Master of Architecture and Bachelor of Science and from the University of Michigan.
-He is a registered architect in Oregon, Washington, Idaho, California, Michigan, North Dakota, Wyoming, and Montana, and is a LEED-Accredited Professional.
+Kurt holds a Master of Architecture and Bachelor of Science from the University of Michigan.
+He is a registered architect in Oregon, Washington, Idaho, California, Michigan, New Jersey, North Dakota, Wyoming, and Montana, and is a LEED-Accredited Professional.
 Kurt served as the 2011 President of the Portland Chapter of the AIA and was a 2010 and 2011 Delegate to the AIA Oregon and AIA NWPR Board of Directors.

 AIA LEED GA